 BERRIES

-Berries, especially those with uneven surfaces such as spoiled raspberries, blackberries, and strawberries can cause a bacterial infection that willl require antibiotic treatment.
+Berries, especially those with uneven surfaces such as spoiled raspberries, blackberries, and strawberries can cause a bacterial infection that will require antibiotic treatment.
 Always use berries before they are past the expiration date or once they begin to break down.
 Be sure to wash all berries before eating them (including organic).
 For ideas on produce washing, please see Should We Wash Fruits and Veggies Before Eating and Cooking?

 CHEESE (SOFT)